trailofbits/testing-handbook/content/docs/fuzzing/techniques/05-faq.md

 ## My program runs only on Windows.
 How can I fuzz it?

 Stay tuned for an update to the testing handbook to find out how to fuzz on Windows.
 Subscribe to the newsletter [here](https://trailofbits.us4.list-manage.com/subscribe?u=3c3cd5fe83443b48332fb203f&id=ec54fc0dbd) to get notified and message [@trailofbits](https://twitter.com/trailofbits) to let us know you want to fuzz on Windows.

+## What is the best approach if I have an OSS-Fuzz fuzzing harness ready, but my project is not eligible for continuous fuzzing by Google infrastructure?

+When you already have harnesses, but your project is not eligible to be fuzzed continuously by Google infrastructure, it’s important to fuzz the project regularly and for extended periods.
+It’s best to configure fuzzing so it runs on an updated codebase automatically.

+One way of doing this is using CIFuzz (with ClusterFuzzLite if your project is not enrolled in the OSS-Fuzz project) to perform short fuzzing as a post-commit (or pre-commit) CI job.
+Because CIFuzz tests code from every commit, you can easily see which commit introduced the problem.
+This method also simplifies adding regression testing, as you can automatically add problematic inputs to corpora.

+Additionally, if your project supports code-coverage calculations, CIFuzz can run only harnesses that touch modified code and not all of them.
+Stay tuned for an upcoming update to the testing handbook with a robust Continuous Fuzzing chapter!